2019 Year-End Tax Tips (And Some Surprising Deductions You Can Claim)

-There’s a classic episode of the sitcom Friends in which Joey and Phoebe debate whether or not there’s such thing as a selfless act.
-Well, in addition the feel-goods you may receive from volunteering, it turns out you may also be able to claim a tax break.
+There’s a classic episode of the sitcom Friends in which Joey and Phoebe debate whether or not there’s such a thing as a selfless act.
+Well, in addition to the feel-goods you may receive from volunteering, it turns out you may also be able to claim a tax break.
 Although the time you spend volunteering won’t result in any monetary tax gain, you can deduct any out-of-pocket expenses you may have incurred as a result of your work.
 This could include mileage driven for the charity (or actual gas costs), parking fees, and other incidental costs you might shell out for as part of your participation.
 Of course only non-reimbursed costs can be deducted, so no double dipping.

 Loans you made that weren’t (and won’t be) paid back

 If you loaned money to a friend that ended up skipping town, you may be able to write off that bad loan on your taxes.
 According to the IRS, only whole “worthless debts” are deductible and not partial losses.
 They also note that you “must establish that you’ve taken reasonable steps to collect the debt,” but do not need to go to court to prove the debt is worthless.
 Additionally you may only subtract the debt in the year it became worthless but don’t need to wait until the debt is due to determine its worthlessness.

 For more specific instructions on claiming this deduction, be sure to visit the IRS’s page on the subject.